Atlas Logo

 get'vec';

 would get a variable named vec and push it onto the stack.
+The variable name may be used directly: instead of using get'foo' you can just use foo.

 if / ifn